MicrosoftDocs/xamarin-docs/docs/xamarin-forms/troubleshooting/questions/index.md

 ## [Can I update the Xamarin.Forms default template to a newer NuGet package?](update-forms-template.md)
-This guide uses the Xamarin.Forms PCL template as an example, but the same general method will also work for the Xamarin.Forms Shared Project template.
+This guide uses the Xamarin.Forms .NET Standard library template as an example, but the same general method will also work for the Xamarin.Forms Shared Project template.

 ## [Why doesn't the Visual Studio XAML designer work for Xamarin.Forms XAML files?](forms-xaml-designer.md)
 Xamarin.Forms doesn't currently support visual designers for XAML files.